derkrisz/project_record_shop/readme.md

 (After pulling the form Github to your required directory)

--Use the SQL file in db to create a database named record_shop -Seed the database by using the seeds.rb file
+1. Use the SQL file in db to create a database named record_shop
+2. Seed the database by using the seeds.rb file
--Start the Sinatra server with record_shop_controller.rb -Navigate to localhost:4567/ in your browser to start the app.
+3. Start the Sinatra server with record_shop_controller.rb
+4. Navigate to localhost:4567/ in your browser to start the app.

 Created With